Destinations Greece Athens

 Must orderslow-braised lamb + gigantes + a carafe of red, after 10

-Theatrou Square 2 near Omonia, opened 1927 — live rebetiko Tuesday through Saturday from 22:00 (€20 minimum), and the band is the regulars, not a tourist act.
-Lamb slow-braised in clay, giant beans, what's on the daily pot menu.
-Eat early if you want a proper dinner; the room turns into a rebetiko-and-tsipouro club by 11.
-The case for the Athens late-night that isn't a bar.
+Theatrou Square 2 near Omonia, opened 1927: live rebetiko Tuesday through Saturday from 22:00 (€20 minimum), and the band is the regulars, not a tourist act.
+Lamb slow-braised in clay, giant beans, whatever’s on the daily pot menu.
+Eat before 10 p.m. for dinner; by 11 the room has turned into a rebetiko-and-tsipouro club.

 Since 1927Live rebetiko Tue–SatAfter 10 p.m.